fpasquinisantos/data202/midtermproject.md

 ## 4: Report (Week 8)

-Upload the original, replication, and alternative plots in a video and in a iPython Notebook (Google Colab, etc) report.
+Upload your work in a iPython Notebook (Google Colab, etc) report.

 # Report Details